 What Should I Use to Pound the Chicken ?

-But if you are concerned about using a glass bottle, a rolling pin (need to dust mine off), a meat tenderizing tool (don’t own one), or a heavy skillet will all suffice.
+But if you are concerned about using a glass bottle, a rolling pin (need to dust mine off) or a heavy skillet will all suffice.

 You don’t need to pound it overly thin, just make sure it’s of uniform thickness.